gicentre/litvis/README.md

 ### Narrative schemas

 A litvis narrative can be linked to a set of YAML files, which define `labels`, `rules` and `styling`.
 These narrative schemas can be thought of as an analogue of schemas more usually found in declarative programming contexts such as JSON and XML schema.

-The purpose of the schema is to provide a set of structured guidelines to assist in writing the narrative content around a visualization design.
-This can be thought of as form of scaffolding to assist in the process of design exposition.
+The purpose of the schema is to provide a set of structured guidelines to assist in writing the narrative content around visualizations.
+This can be thought of as form of scaffolding to assist in the process of design exposition or reasoning.
 Schemas can be used to validate litvis documents.

 ![narrativeschemas](https://user-images.githubusercontent.com/1846999/91980779-b71b2500-ed1f-11ea-8e88-30ab35c90455.gif)